HarshRaj2717/HarshRaj2717/README.md

 # Hi 👋 I am Harsh Raj

-A Btech (CSE) student based in Delhi, India who loves full-stack 💻, linux 🐧 & coffee ☕.
+An SDE from India who loves to tinker around.

 **_Know all about me here_ : [hraj.dev](https://hraj.dev)**